aishwaryapirankar/Data-Visualization-with-Tableau-and-SQL/README.md

 The aim of the project is to get Sales and Profit Insights live on a dashboard for the stakeholders from MySQL database with tables like customers, markets, products, transaction, profit, etc with columns holding data by names, year, revenue, etc.

-For this project, I took help of Youtube videos, articles and documentation.
+For this project, I took help of real data, Youtube videos, articles and documentation.

 ## Data Analysis Using SQL

-There are two SQL files.
+There are two SQL files with real data.
 One for sales insight data and other one for profit analysis.

 1. Show all customer records